Back To CourseEnglish 101: English Literature

 That still might leave questions in your mind - how can a text have anything accidental about it?
 The author wrote it all - why would he make something that's an accident?
 Doesn't make any sense.
 That's really one of the key questions of literary theory in general.
 And in this case, what they mean by it is just the stuff that doesn't seem central to the meaning.
 Like we were saying before, if we're going to remove authorial intent, if we're not going to care what the author wanted to do, then a work of art can mean much more than the creator wanted it to mean.
 Derrida and other theorists believe that texts will invariably take on disparate, contradictory elements by virtue of just existing in the world.
 The author might have meant it to do something, but, say he wanted to describe a scene and he sets it in a cafe, and the way he describes the cafe inadvertently undermines the meaning of the scene.
 That's one of the things that a deconstructionist would look at and try to figure out what's going on there and why are there these oppositional things.

 Now we're going into postmodernism.
 The focus in deconstruction on contradictions or unexplained textual phenomena is a key aspect of one of the prevailing schools of late-20th century thought.
 Postmodernism really takes this up.
 It's sort of summarized as a study of differences.
 It kind of is an umbrella term for a lot of things.
 Remember how deconstruction had to do with pulling apart contrasting forces - that is part of postmodernism.
 Postmodernism, again, is a term that covers a bunch of stuff.
-Key landmarks in postmodern thought is the questioning of objective knowledge - so, again, how much does the author have final say over his text?
+A key landmark in postmodern thought is the questioning of objective knowledge - so, again, how much does the author have final say over his text?
 No one person can have final say over interpreting the world around us.

-Another key thing in postmodern that comes out of this is examining the role of the Other, or the socially marginalized individual.
+Another key thing in postmodernism that comes out of this is examining the role of the Other, or the socially marginalized individual.
 This coincides, not coincidentally, with a sense of splintering in the idea of the literary canon.
-The literary canon is just what we think you should read, from Shakespeare on of things that you ought to read.
+The literary canon is just what we think you should read, from Shakespeare on, of things that you ought to read.
 Rather than just be a bunch of books written by dead white men, which is what it was for a long time, people start looking at it more like, maybe we should start highlighting more traditionally marginalized literature - literature by women or by people of color - kind of diversifying the body of literature.
 That's associated with postmodern thought.
 This shift in thinking about stuff gives rise to lots of different branches of criticism.

 Feminist theory, which I mentioned in marginalized literature - literature by women - we want to pay attention to that.
 Feminist theory is all about this.
 It seeks to examine literature through the lens of gender relations and, kind of inherently, through the inequality of those gender relations.
 Feminist theorists might look at Homer's Odyssey and examine the marginalized or vilified role of women in that.
 The ultimate goal of this is to bring to light the female voice in the history of literature.
 So they also might look at under-appreciated female authors or also at ways in which the female body becomes a space for ideas to play out, as it often does in works where women are just objects for the men to look at.